 Justinian and Theodora’s love was legendary.
-Like Hagia Sophia, it has outshone all the contemporary criticism, all their probable and all too human flaws.
+Like Hagia Sophia, it has outshined all the contemporary criticism, all their probable and all too human flaws.
 For fifteen hundred years, now, their great temple has stood, a miracle of sensual symmetry, of space and light and beauty.
-It’s what happens when great physics, architecture and mathematics combine with great love.
+It’s what happens when great architecture and mathematics combine with great faith and great love.

-So, whatever this whirligig façade is made of, it was made in the 6th Century.
+So, whatever stone this whirligig façade is made of, it was made in the 6th Century.
 It’s recently been cleaned, and what a revelation.
 It used to look like shallow gray bas-relief.
 Here’s a drawing from 2004, see?
 I couldn’t make out the design and had to make do with curlicues.

 The roughened surface of the marble balustrades is actually fifteen centuries of people carving their names.
 Over time the names fade down into the marble, leaving a scratched, pitted texture I love.

-PEELING TROMPE L’OEIL
+Worlds Collide in Hagia Sophia: Next: PEELING TROMPE L’OEIL